Ultimate 24 Hours Rome Itinerary as a Solo Female Traveler

 Where to Eat in Rome

 Italian cuisine is world-famous, but you don’t have to splurge to enjoy Rome’s incredible food.
-Here are three spots that offer delicious meals without the hefty price tag:
+Here are a few spots that offer delicious meals without the hefty price tag.

 La Prosciuterria Trevi